 Nassau Travel Information

 Electrical current in the Bahamas is 120 volts, 60Hz.
-Two-pin flat blade plugs and flat blade plugs with round grounding, are also standard.
+Two-pin, flat blade plugs and flat blade plugs with round grounding are standard.

 Become our Nassau Travel Expert

 We are looking for contributors for our Nassau travel guide.
 If you are a local, a regular traveller to Nassau or a travel professional with time to contribute and answer occasional forum questions, please contact us.